What does your track record look like when it comes to getting things done?

 What aspirations do you have?
 All of us are trying to go places.
-But how are you planning on getting there?
-Do you trust the process?
+But how do you plan on getting there?
+Are you trusting the process?

 I want you to help you achieve your dreams.
-To do so you will need three simple strategies.
+Try these three simple strategies:

 1. Plan Well.